napframework/nap/docs/doxygen/markdown/03_napkin.md

 This panel shows the **properties** for the currently selected object.<br>
 - If an object is selected in the `Resources` panel you are editing the default (shared) properties
 - If an object is selected in the `Scene` panel you are editing unique instance properties
+- If an object is selected in the `Configuration` panel you are editing service configuration properties

 Most properties are changed by typing in a new value in the `value` column.
 Some values like `Pointers` provide a button next to the field that allows you to select the target object.
 File properties have their own button that shows a file selection dialog in which you can select the file.